hphelion/documentation/cloudos/manage.operational-dashboard.cloud-tab.md

 <td> Click to begin extending the compute region.
 <br /> <br />
 On the Manage Nodes page, the Status for the nodes that have successfully been added to the compute region will change to <b>Deployed</b>.
-You can also view the compute nodes that are currently in the compute region on the [Manage Clouds Details page](#manage-clouds-details-page).
+You can also view the compute nodes that are currently in the compute region on the <a href="/cloudos/manage/operational-dashboard/#manage-clouds-details-page">Manage Clouds Details page</a>.
 </td>
 </tr>